Hundhausen/PC-Timer/README.md

 - [xceedsoftware](https://github.com/xceedsoftware) for the [Extended WPF Toolkit](https://github.com/xceedsoftware/wpftoolkit)

 ## Contrubitors
-- [Hundhausen](https://github.com/Hundhausen) - Idea and initial work
+- [Jean-Pierre Hundhausen](https://github.com/Hundhausen) - Idea and initial work
 - [Yasujizr](https://github.com/Yasujizr) - Logo Design

 ## Contributing or what you can do